ARTICLE ONE | ORGANIZATION, GOALS AND POLICY

 5.5.
 Three jury members are responsible for selecting the QL Queer Art Best Film.

 5.6.
-The QP International Jury is composed by three renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.
+The QP international jury is composed by six renowned programmers and directors of international film festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.

 5.7.
-Three jury members are responsible for selecting the QP Best Feature Length Narrative or Documentary, and for selecting the QP Best Portuguese School Short Film “In My Shorts”.
+Three jury members are responsible for selecting the QP Best Feature Length Narrative or Documentary.

 5.8.
-The "Casa Comum" Competition Jury is composed by three elements designated by the Rectory of the University of Porto.
-They choose the Best Film of the Competition.
+The "Casa Comum" Award jury is composed by three personalities designated by the Rectory of the University of Porto.
+They select the Best Film of the competition.

 6.1.
-QL and QP accept any queer themed narrative, documentary, experimental or animated short film, produced in the preceding or same year of the Festivals edition, directed in the curricular context of a European Film School (for QL), or in the curricular context of a Portuguese Film or Audio-Visual School (for QP).
+QL accepts any queer themed narrative, documentary, experimental or animated short film, produced in the preceding or same year of the festival edition, directed in the curricular context of a European film school.

+6.3.
+Filmmakers whose films were selected are invited to attend the festival to present their films and take part of the formative programs, specifically organized for this program.
+These invitations are contingent of yearly festival budget availability to do so.

 6.4.
-Filmmakers whose films were selected are invited to attend the Festivals in order to present their films and take part of the formative programs, specifically organized for this program.
-These invitations are contingent of yearly Festivals budget availability to do so.
+Whenever a given film school has three or more films that match this competition’s parameters, it is eligible to be a section partner.
+The invitation to be a Partner Film School is addressed by the festival.

 6.5.
-Whenever a given Film School has three or more films that match this Competition’s parameters, it is eligible to be a section partner either in QL or QP.
-The invitation to be a Partner Film School is addressed by the Festivals.
+The Partner Film School is responsible for pre-selecting the films for submission and final consideration by festival programmers, so as for making the necessary arrangements to make it possible for the students to attend the festival.

 6.6.
-The Partner Film School is responsible for pre-selecting the films for submission and final consideration by QL and QP programmers, so as for making the necessary arrangements in order to make it possible for the students to attend the Festivals.
+The festival commits to promote all Partner Film Schools and to offer complementary formative actions to the selected students, during the event.
+The school may also take an active part on organizing these formative actions.

 6.7.
-QL and QP commit to promote all Partner Film Schools and to offer complementary formative actions to the selected students, during the event.
-The School may also take an active part on organizing these formative actions.
+The QL award for Best European School Short Film is an international award, regardless of being part of a national or international film school.

 6.8.
-The QL award for Best European School Short Film is an international award, regardless of being part of a national or international Film School.

-6.10.
-The Best School Short Film “In My Shorts” Competitions of either QL or QP may not take place if the Festivals Programmers consider that the number of films submitted is insufficient in order to guarantee a minimum quota of quality films.
+The Best European School Short Film “In My Shorts” Competition may not take place if the festival programmers consider that the number of films submitted is insufficient to guarantee a minimum quota of quality films.

 ARTICLE SEVEN | AUDIENCE AWARD

 7.2.
-Each ballot may comprise several screenings, and a sole screening may comprise several films, namely if it is a short film program.
+Each ballot may comprise several films, namely if it is a short film program.
 The ballots are collected and sealed after each screening, not being allowed to accumulate votes on different screenings in the same ballot.

 7.4.
 Validation of a given ballot is individual for each film entry, unless a visible disregard of the Audience Award rules is detected in that or any other film in the same ballot, in which cases all votes on the ballot in question will not be considered valid.

 7.7.
-A minimum of 25 valid votes is required in order for a film to be eligible for the QL Audience Award, and a minimum of 15 valid votes is required in order for a film to be eligible for the QP Audience Award.
+A minimum of 25 valid votes is required for a film to be eligible for both the QL and QP Audience Award.

 7.8.
 The Audience Awards are special mention, non-monetary awards.